 Take these words to heart, since

 This is the most crucial, essential point of practice.

 From Enlightened Vagabond: The Life and Teachings of Patrul Rinpoche by Matthieu Ricard © 2017 by Shechen Publications, Inc. Reprinted in arrangement with Shambhala Publications, Boulder, CO.

-To learn more about Dzogchen and Tibetan Buddhist philosophy, sign up for “The Essence of Awakening,” Tricycle’s latest online course beginning March 19 with Tibetan Buddhist scholar and teacher John Dunne.
+To learn more about Dzogchen and Tibetan Buddhist philosophy, sign up for “The Essence of Awakening,” Tricycle’s online course with Tibetan Buddhist scholar and teacher John Dunne.

 Thank you for subscribing to Tricycle!
 As a nonprofit, we depend on readers like you to keep Buddhist teachings and practices widely available.